Where in the U.S.A. Is Carmen Sandiego? (1996 video game)

-The remake version of Where in the U.S.A.
+The remake of Where in the U.S.A.
 Is Carmen Sandiego? was released in 1996 by Windows and Macintosh and features Lynne Thigpen playing "The Chief" from the World game show.
 The game's opening credits finds Carmen Sandiego arriving in her underground V.I.L.E. outpost in Washington, D.C., as she and RoboCrook plan to steal America's greatest treasure from each of the 50 states.
 Carmen later contacts each of her 39 V.I.L.E. operatives telling them to begin their missions.

 The Deluxe Edition released in 1998 (also sometimes subtitled as "version 3.5") added an "ACME Global Language Link-Up" satellite which quizzed the user on facts about the current state they were visiting.

 Gameplay

 Unlike in the previous games, the image of the locations took up most of the screen, with the game options only taking up the bottom third of the screen.
 Each location had an elaborately painted backdrop that could be scrolled around a full three hundred and sixty degrees.
 Each location provided clues in the form of several bystanders and scraps of paper lying on the ground.
 The scraps of paper exclusively provided clues about the suspect's appearance.
 An energy meter at the bottom of the screen steadily diminishes as the player travels between states, speaks with bystanders, and obtains a warrant.
 If the meter is completely emptied, the case ends in failure.

 The user is not given dossiers describing the members of V.I.L.E. and that all the clues given about the suspect are physical traits (gender, hair color, height, weight, and accessory) enabling the user to identify the crook on sight.
 This means that the user will have to compile a full warrant rather than one of just enough traits to distinguish which crook is responsible.
 In the final destination, the crook is seen walking around the location with several innocent bystanders, meaning the user will have to use the warrant to identify which person is the criminal.

 After capturing all of Carmen's crooks and completing her secret message, the player gets the chance to capture Carmen herself as the game's final mission.
 Failure will result in her breaking three of her crooks out of prison, whom the player must recapture before they can go after Carmen again.